uodevclub/uodevclub.github.io/_posts/blog/2015-10-21-hacktownusa-faq.md

 ### What if I've never worked with an API?

 Don't sweat it!
 If you're familiar with Python, we'll have starter code for a few select APIs.
 If you have an API in mind that isn't supported, we'll have experienced devs around to help you get connected and continue building.
 Finally, not all programming here is going to be working directly with APIs; one person could wire up the connections, while another programs a cool way to manipulate the data you receive.

+### What kind of tech should I use?

+Beginner teams: We recommend starting with stuff you're comfortable with - for most of you, that's Python.
+Build out from there; you can try [Flask, a web micro-framework](http://flask.pocoo.org/) written in Python, or [Tkinter for graphics.](https://wiki.python.org/moin/TkInter) Think about what you need to express your idea and go from there!

+Advanced teams: Use whatever you want.
+Just remember that if you use some oddball tech, there is little chance we'll have someone who can help you.